The Swinging Balance

 Sometimes you feel like your body is filling the whole room.
 Sometimes it feels really small.
 Sometimes it seems to be nothing but pain, other times it seems to disappear.
 It can do all kinds of things.
 Just think of it as the various distortions things go through as you’re learning how to settle down.
 And to emphasize that point of balance, when people would get to the point where the breath was still, Ajaan Fuang would have them focus on the sense of warmth in the body, the fire property.
 Then from there, on the coolness, the liquid property.
 Then the earth property, which was the solidity.
 And then he’d say, try to bring all these things into balance so it’s not too hot, not too cold, not too heavy, not too light; try to find a sense of balance.
 Then, when you can maintain that, you’ve really mastered concentration.

-But as with any balance: Think about those old-fashioned balances that swing back-and-forth.
-They go to the left, they go to the right, and it takes a while sometimes for them to reach balance.
-You just accept that that’s part of the process of things settling down.
-You learn how to be patient with it because we are developing a sense of home.
+That’s the way it is with any balance: Think about those old-fashioned balances that swing back-and-forth.
+They go to the left, they go to the right, and it sometimes takes a while for them to reach equilibrium.
+Accept that that’s part of the process of things settling down.
+Learn how to be patient with it because you’re developing a sense of home.
 In Pali this is called vihara-dhamma, a place where the mind can stay, where it feels at home, at ease.
 To compare it with a friendship, it’s a friendship where, finally, both people are happy together, and the friendship feels easy.

 As the Buddha once said, if you could make a deal that people would come and stab you with 300 spears a day—100 in the morning, 100 at noon, 100 in the evening—for100 years, with the guarantee that at the end of the hundred years you to get awakening: If you could make that deal, it would be worth it.
 And when you attained awakening, you wouldn’t think that you had attained it with suffering.
 The awakening would be accompanied by joy.
 The happiness he promises is that amazing.